-Welcome to Puppet Showplace Theater
+Welcome to Puppet Showplace Theater!

 Puppet Showplace Theater is dedicated to presenting outstanding professional puppetry to diverse audiences through performances, workshops, and community outreach activities.

-The Puppet Showplace Theater was founded in June 1974 by visionary educator and puppeteer Mary Churchill.
+Puppet Showplace Theater was founded in June 1974 by visionary educator and puppeteer Mary Churchill.
 Mary’s company, The Cranberry Puppets, performed shows featuring a cast of crocheted characters.
 Mary was known for her witty adaptations of children’s stories that featured strong female protagonists.
 She was a regular performer, tireless administrator, and generous benefactor of the theater until her death in 1997.

 Our programming has grown over the years to include camps and classes, school residencies, and presenting collaborations with major cultural institutions.
 Puppet Showplace is also credited with creating the country’s first adult “puppet slam,” a cabaret-style of short form puppet theater now popular across North America.